cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Specialists are skilled in both protecting systems using encryption and firewalls, and attacking with hacking techniques like phishing and exploiting vulnerabilities.
 They understand network and system infrastructures.
-This specialistaion combines proactive defense with aggressive offense to ensure digital security and superiority.
+This specialization combines proactive defence with aggressive offence to ensure digital security and superiority.

 ###### Software Development

 Centers on creating, testing, and improving software applications.
-This specialization involves coding, debugging, and reverse engeneering.
+This specialization involves coding, debugging, and reverse engineering.
 Specialists are enabled to create custom software solutions for unique challenges or missions.

 ###### Data Analytics